go2sh/cmake-integration-vscode/README.md

     Client to be restarted and the build directory to be deleted.
 Simply use the command  `Restart CMake Client (Clean)` and select your project.
-  * The extension relies on the project name reported by CMake for some advancde operations.
+  * The extension relies on the project name reported by CMake for some advanced operations.
 Multiple projects with the same name are not supported for those.